 - High salt and sugar content: the high salt and sugar content makes it difficult for bacteria to grow (but not completely rot-proof).

-The combination of turbinado sugar and muscovado gives the sauce a deep, sweet slightly molasses flavour which becomes nicely balanced with the soy sauce.
+- Dark Brown Sugar – A touch of muscovado or dark brown sugar creates richness in the sauce.
+The combination of turbinado sugar and muscovado gives the sauce a deep, sweet, slightly molasses flavor, which becomes nicely balanced with the soy sauce.

-Start by adding the sugar to the pan on heating it on medium.
+Start by adding the sugar to the pan and heating it on medium.
 The goal here is to start melting the sugar to make a caramel.
-Once it starts melting, move onto the next step (it doesn't need to be fully melted at this point).
+Once it starts melting, move on to the next step (it doesn’t need to be fully melted at this point).